micropython/micropython/docs/library/pyb.I2C.rst

        errors properly)

    The actual clock frequency may be lower than the requested frequency.
-   This is dependant on the platform hardware.
+   This is dependent on the platform hardware.
 The actual rate may be determined by printing the I2C object.

 .. method:: I2C.is_ready(addr)